Dancing with the Stars (American TV series) season 29: Scoring chart

-Highest and lowest scoring performances

-The best and worst performances in each dance according to the judges' 30-point scale are as follows:

-Couples' highest and lowest scoring dances

-Scores are based upon a potential 30-point maximum.

 Weekly scores

 Individual judges' scores in the charts below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Derek Hough, Bruno Tonioli.

 Week 1: First Dances

-The couples danced the cha-cha-cha, foxtrot, salsa, tango, quickstep, paso doble, or jive.
+For the second time in the show's history, the official partnerships were revealed to the public during the live broadcast.

 Couples are listed in the order they performed.

-For the second time in the show's history, the official partnerships were revealed to the public during the live broadcast.

 Week 2: First Elimination

-The couples danced one unlearned dance; the rumba, samba, and Viennese waltz were introduced.
-Couples are listed in the order they performed.
+The couples performed one unlearned dance, and are listed in the order they performed.